 As a result, a number of financial institutions have been toying with the idea of terminating their business relationships with any company or organization directly affiliated to the National Rifle Association (NRA), including gun manufacturers.

-In Europe, a wave of limitations on cash usage were applied these past few years supported by the questionable argument that cash is the preferred payment method of both criminals and terrorists.
+In Europe, a wave of limitations on cash usage were applied these past few years supported by the questionable argument that cash is the preferred See Payment instrument. of both criminals and terrorists.
 Alas, now that these restrictions are in place (varying from €500 in Greece to €5,000 in Slovakia), the EU has realized that they have done little to prevent acts of terrorism.
 Not surprisingly, European Parliament Foreign Affairs Committee MEPs have listed other suggestions to fight the funding of illicit activities that no longer mention cash.
 Among other things, the proposal recommends implementing a monitoring mechanism targeting suspicious organizations, individuals and entities that are under opaque regimes and advises that cryptocurrencies be subject to greater scrutiny.

 A similar scenario is evolving in the U.S. While restrictions on gun sales are being discussed, a shift in gun purchasing habits is taking place, and it includes cryptocurrencies.
 What stands out from these data is that one-off restrictions do little to solve the problem at hand.
 On the contrary, they inevitably shove it under the carpet, hindering visibility even further.